-- All non-essential employees who are scheduled to work but are unable to do so because their assigned work site is closed shall be compensated for their full work day or shift at their regular rate of pay.
-However, any time that the work site is closed shall not count towards "hours worked" for that work week for purposes of assessing whether an employee is entitled to payment of overtime or accrual of compensatory time in lieu of overtime pay. - 2.
+- All non-essential employees who are scheduled to work but are unable to do so because their assigned work site is closed or operations are suspended shall be compensated for their full work day or shift at their regular rate of pay.
+However, any time that the work site is closed or operations suspended shall not count towards "hours worked" for that work week for purposes of assessing whether an employee is entitled to payment of overtime or accrual of compensatory time in lieu of overtime pay. - 2.
 All non-essential employees who are scheduled to work but excused from work by their Appointing Authority/Department Head will be compensated for their full work day or shift at their regular rate of pay. - 3.
-If a non-essential employee's assigned work site, office or facility is officially closed due to an inclement weather emergency during an employee's normal work hours and the employee is required to leave early, the employee shall be compensated for the remainder of his or her regularly scheduled shift at his or her regular rate of pay. - 4.
+If a non-essential employee's assigned work site, office or facility is officially closed or operations suspended due to inclement weather or an emergency during an employee's normal work hours and the employee is required to leave early, the employee shall be compensated for the remainder of his or her regularly scheduled shift at his or her regular rate of pay. - 4.
 Non-essential employees who are delayed due to weather conditions on days when County offices and facilities open at their regular time or who need to leave early due to weather-related concerns when Fulton County offices remain open until their normal closing time, shall notify their Appointing Authority and/or immediate supervisor regarding their situation as soon as possible.
 Such employees shall have the option of using accrued compensatory, vacation, or holiday leave to cover any related period of absence.
-Any non-essential employee who fails to report to work during bad weather conditions without notifying the Appointing Authority or the employee's immediate supervisor of his or her situation will be considered absent without approval and will not receive any compensation from the County during such absence.

-5. A non-essential employee who calls out and does not report to work on a day that County offices close early due to an inclement weather emergency shall be charged vacation leave for any period of absence leading up to the time of the closure and will be compensated for the remainder of their regularly scheduled shift at his or her regular rate of pay.
+Any nonessential employee who fails to report to work during bad weather conditions without notifying the Appointing Authority or the employee's immediate supervisor of his or her situation will be considered absent without approval and will not receive any compensation from the County during such absence. - 5.
+A non-essential employee who calls out and does not report to work on a day that County offices close early due to inclement weather or an emergency shall be charged vacation leave for any period of absence leading up to the time of the closure and will be compensated for the remainder of their regularly scheduled shift at his or her regular rate of pay.

-B. Essential Employees
+B. "Emergency Essential" Employees